longaccess/terms/Privacy Policy.md

 before submission, using AES256.
 No method of electronic transmission or storage is 100% secure, however.
 Therefore, we cannot guarantee its absolute security.
-If you have any questions about security on our website, you can view our Security Overview page or contact us at security@longaccess.com.
+If you have any questions about security on our website, you can view our [Security Overview Page](http://the.longaccess.com/terms/security_overview/) or contact us at security@longaAccess.com.

 Our Policy Toward Children